-- · Early access
+- Early access

-- · Early CPR by first responders or bystanders
+- Early CPR by first responders or bystanders

-- · Early defibrillation
+- Early defibrillation

 - Early advanced life support

 The physiological state of the patient may affect the likelihood of successful defibrillation.
 Thus, failure to resuscitate a patient is not a reliable indicator of defibrillator performance.
 Patients will often exhibit a muscular response (such as jumping or twitching) during an energy transfer.
 The absence of such a response is not a reliable indicator of actual energy delivery or device performance.
+For further information, refer to the booklet, Defibrillation: What You Should Know.

 Defibrillation is a recognized means of terminating certain potentially fatal arrhythmias, such as ventricular fibrillation and symptomatic ventricular tachycardia.
-Delivery of this energy in the synchronized mode is a method for treating atrial fibrillation, atrial flutter, paroxysmal supraventricular tachycardia and, in relatively stable patients, ventricular tachycardia.
+Delivery of this energy in the synchronized mode is a method for treating atrial fibrillation, atrial flutter, paroxysmal supraventricular tachycardia, and, in relatively stable patients, ventricular tachycardia.